 Oxybenzone - Possible human photoallergic toxicant or allergen and a know human endocrine disruptor.

-Retinyl palmitate (a form of vitamin A) – may speed the development of skin tumors and lesions when applied to the skin in the presence of sunlight (NTP 2012).
-You can also find this ingredient in many anti-aging skin care products.
+Retinyl palmitate (a form of vitamin A) - may speed the development of skin tumours and lesions when applied to the skin in the presence of sunlight (NTP 2012).
+You can also find this ingredient in many anti-ageing skincare products.

 Avobenzone - Linked to immunotoxicity and allergies.